Skip to main content

-These two questions have grown increasingly important for older adults and their caregivers, and for good reason: According to the U.S. Census Bureau, there will be more Americans over age 65 than under age 18 by 2034.1 Further, 70%of people who turn 65 today will need some type of long-term care to help with health or personal needs.2
+These two questions have grown increasingly important for older adults and their caregivers, and for good reason: According to the Population Reference Bureau, the number of Americans age 65+ is expected to increase to 82 million by 2050—a 47% increase from 2022.1 What's more, a person turning 65 today has a nearly 70% chance of needing some type of long-term care in their remaining years.2

 This historic demographic shift means traditional models of aging likely will need to evolve.

-“Most people want to remain at home well into their later years,” explained Kathleen Cameron, senior director of NCOA’s Center for Healthy Aging.
+“Most people want to remain at home well into their later years,” explained healthy aging expert Kathleen Cameron.
 “For a variety of reasons, that isn’t as manageable as it might once have been.”

 For starters, many older Americans don’t have children—or children who live nearby—to help pitch in on home repairs or handle tasks that can become more difficult with age, like mowing the yard or cleaning the apartment.
 And hiring out for these services at a time when demand is high, and prices have risen to match, can prove difficult.